abdelzaki/notes/linux/notes_linux.md

         - owner and the root can change permissions

 - users:
+    - users:
+        - would list all users in this system

+    - groups:
+        - list all groups in the system

     - id username
         - would show the groups which this id belongs to